The Irishman: Visual effects

 In March 2018, speaking about the de-aging process, Pacino told IndieWire, "I was playing Jimmy Hoffa at the age of 39, they're doing that on a computer ...
 We went through all these tests and things ...
 Someone would come up to me and say, 'You're 39.'
 [You'd recall] some sort of memory of 39, and your body tries to acclimate to that and think that way.
 They remind you of it."
 The extent of the visual effects was made evident when the amount of effects was quantified by Indiewire stating: "Once again technology caught up with need when ILM developed an innovative, digital de-aging process without facial impediments ...
 The impressive results put ILM on the Academy's longlist this week for the VFX Oscar ...
 The costly VFX de-aging, therefore, became the tech centerpiece, with 1,750 shots created for two and a half hours of footage".

+Following the completion of filming, cinematographer Rodrigo Prieto confirmed that the actors' eyes shown in the final film were their real eyes and had not been digitally recreated or replaced using CGI.